Quba District (Azerbaijan)

-Quba District (Guba District; Quba rayonu) is one of the 66 districts of Azerbaijan.
-Located in the northeast of the country, it belongs to the Guba-Khachmaz Economic Region.
-The district borders the districts of Qusar, Qabala, Ismayilli, Shamakhi, Shabran, and Khachmaz.
+Quba District (Quba rayonu; Quba rayonu) is one of the 66 districts of Azerbaijan.
+Its position in the northeastern part of the country puts it within the borders of Europe.
+It shares borders with the districts of Qusar, Qabala, Ismayilli, Shamakhi, Shabran, and Khachmaz.
+Quba belongs to the Guba-Khachmaz Economic Region.
 Its capital and largest city is Quba.
 As of 2020, the district had a population of 173,400.

 The fertile region surrounding Quba is best known for its production of apples and the city area of Quba is known for its fine carpets.

 History

 Quba rose to prominence in the 18th century.
 In 1747, Nader Shah ruler of the Afsharid Dynasty was assassinated.
 That same year, Hussein-Ali, the Shah's designated ruler of the region, decided to attempt to unify the Azeri khanates as an independent kingdom.
-One of his first moves was to relocate his capital from the less defensible Xudat in the Caspian lowlands to Quba where he built a fortress.
-Hussein-Ali died in 1757 and his son Fatali Khan carried on the expansion with Quba reaping the riches of its status as the capital.
+One of his first moves was to relocate his capital from the less defensible Xudat in the Caspian lowlands to Quba, where he built a fortress.
+Hussein-Ali died in 1757, and his son Fatali Khan carried on the expansion, with Quba reaping the riches of its status as the capital.
 Some ruins from this period, such as Çirax Qala on the way to Baku, exist today.

 However, upon Fatali Khan's death in 1789, the city's fortunes began to turn.
 In 1806, the khanate was occupied and soon absorbed by the Russian Empire.
 As a result, the city fell into the background of Azerbaijani history and politics.

 The city is home to several historic buildings, including the Juma Mosque (Cuma Məscid or Friday Mosque), Ardabil Mosque (Ərdəbil Məscid) and old hamman (baths).

 The region is home to Azerbaijan's largest community of Mountain Jews in the community of Qırmızı Qəsəbə (formerly in Krasnaya Sloboda, Red Town), located just across the river from Quba City.

 Agriculture of Quba

-Guba region has been known for its fruitful gardens since the Soviet era.
-According to the annual report of the Azerbaijan Statistical Committee, the apple orchards in the Guba-Khachmaz economic region covers nearly 22,000 hectares.
+The Guba region has been known for its fruitful gardens since the Soviet era.
+According to the annual report of the Azerbaijan Statistical Committee, the apple orchards in the Guba-Khachmaz economic region cover nearly 22,000 hectares.
 About 14,000 hectares of these are in the Guba district.

 Apple festival

 Since 2012, every year an apple festival is held in Guba.
-Compositions, national dances reflecting Azerbaijani custom and traditions, different types of apples, sweets and drinks prepared from apple are demonstrated at the ceremony.
+Compositions, national dances reflecting Azerbaijani customs and traditions, different types of apples, sweets and drinks prepared from apple are demonstrated at the ceremony.
 Various competitions are held among the gardeners at the "Apple Festival".